 Despite this, working with these big old beasts is perhaps one of the most satisfying experiences a photographer can have.
 When I use my camera I feel a real connection to the history of photography.
 Anyone can take great pride in being able to produce amazing images without any help from automation.
 This is a simple and uncomplicated version of photography that can still produce astounding images in the right hands

-What is Large Format?
+What is Large Format Photography?

-Taking your first Photograph
+Making your first photograph

 Large Format Camera

 One of the great advantages of large format is that lenses are pretty much interchangeable between any camera as long as your bellows will focus them.
-However a lens board is needed to mount the lens.
-These lens boards are simply a flat piece of wood or metal with a hole drilled in them to mount the lens.
+However each lens needs a lens board to mount the lens on the camera.
+These lens boards are a flat piece of wood or metal with a hole drilled in them to mount the lens.
 They tend to be specific to the brand of camera, and come in three main sizes Copal 0, Copal 1 and Copal 3.